schoolofdevops/kubernetes-labguide/chapters/kubernetes-configuration-management-configmaps-secrets.md

   * Update deployment spec to use the new version of the configMaps.
 This will ensure immediate update.

-## Enabling HTTP Authentication for Traefik  with Secrets
+## Enabling HTTP Authentication for Nginx Ingress with Secrets

 In this part of the lab, you will